KasperHolck/RazerSoundService/readme.md

 ## Usage

 1. Once the tray application is running, you will see an icon in the system tray.
-2. Right-click the tray icon mouse over sevice and select "Install".
+2. Right-click the tray icon and mouse over "Service" and select "Install".